 Type: Electric| Hands-free: No | Power: Mains and rechargeable battery with USB type C port

-This is the next generation and enhanced version of the best-selling and award-winning Swing Flex breast pump from Medela, a brand synonomous with dependable and efficient breastfeeding products.
+This is the next generation and enhanced version of the best-selling and award-winning Swing Flex breast pump from Medela, a brand synonymous with dependable and efficient breastfeeding products.
 The Solo uses the same “incredibly effective” 2-phase expression technology to mimic a baby’s natural sucking pattern but is lighter and more compact than its predecessor, largely because it has a built-in rechargeable battery rather than a compartment for disposable batteries.
 The battery charges via a USB type C connector – which charges faster than a micro-USB port – and lasts for up to 6 pumping sessions, making it a great choice for trips or long days in the office.

-Our home tester Amy’s only complaint with the previous model was “how noisy it is”, but Medela claims the Solo is noticeably quieter compared to the previous generation.
+Parent tester Amy’s only complaint with the previous model was “how noisy it is”, but Medela claims the Solo is noticeably quieter compared to the previous generation.